ubc/puppet-nginx/README.markdown

 # NGINX Module

-James Fryman <james@frymanet.com>
+James Fryman <james@frymanet.com>, updated by Pan Luo <pan.luo@ubc.ca>

 This module manages NGINX from within Puppet.
+It also enables pagespeed for nginx using a pre-compiled nginx RPM distribution hosted on CTLT server.
+It allows upstream and vhost resources defined in Hiera.

 # Quick Start